-The 2023 Six Meter International Radio Klub (SMIRK) Contest information is as follows:
+The 2026 Six Meter International Radio Klub (SMIRK) Contest information is as follows:

-The Six Meter International Radio Klub (SMIRK) will hold its annual contest beginning at 0000 UTC Saturday June 17, 2023 through 2359 UTC Sunday June 18, 2023.
+The Six Meter International Radio Klub (SMIRK) will hold its annual contest beginning at 0000 UTC Saturday June 20, 2026 through 2400 UTC Sunday June 21, 2026.
 All contacts must be made on the 50MHz (6 meter) band.

-Any properly licensed amateur radio operator worldwide may participate in this contest.
+Contestants: Any properly licensed amateur radio operator worldwide may participate in this contest.

-Scoring is one point for contacts with stations not having a SMIRK number and two points for stations having a SMIRK number.
-Current 2023 rules: Contacts may be made on CW, phone and digital.
-A station may be worked once on phone, once on CW and once on digital - one point each if contact is with a non-SMIRK member, - two points each if contact is with a SMIRK member.
+Current 2026 rules: Contacts may be made on CW, phone or digital.
+A station may be worked once on phone (any voice mode), once on CW and once on digital (any digital mode).
+One point each if contact is with a non-SMIRK member; two points each if contact is with a SMIRK member.
 Multipliers count only once.
-The number of different Grid Squares is used as a multiplier in calculating the final score.

 Note: A fully completed Summary Sheet must accompany all logs!